Markdown Preview

 What Markdown syntax is supported?

-Headings, bold and italic, inline code and fenced code blocks, ordered and unordered lists, links and images, blockquotes, horizontal rules and strikethrough.
+The common CommonMark and GitHub-flavored basics: headings, bold and italic, strikethrough, inline code and fenced code blocks, ordered and unordered (and nested) lists, links and images, blockquotes and horizontal rules.

 Can I copy the generated HTML?

-Yes — click Copy HTML to get the rendered markup, ready to paste into a website, email template or CMS.
+Yes, click Copy HTML to get the rendered markup, ready to paste into a website, email template or any CMS that accepts raw HTML.
+The preview and the copied HTML are the same output.

 Is it safe to paste sensitive or draft content?

 Yes.
-Rendering happens entirely in your browser — nothing is uploaded or stored, and any raw HTML is escaped rather than executed.
+Rendering happens entirely in your browser, nothing you type is uploaded or stored, and any raw HTML in your Markdown is escaped rather than executed, so pasted content can't run scripts.

 Does it work offline?

-Yes — once the page loads you can disconnect and the preview keeps working, because all rendering runs locally.
+Yes.
+Once the page has loaded you can disconnect from the internet and the live preview keeps working, because all the rendering runs locally on your device.

 Advertisement